H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 └─────────────────────────────────────────────────────────────┘
 ```

 *Figure 2.2.
 Conceptual view of the Hilbert-space projection model underlying GBIM retrieval.
-Vector-based projections (ChromaDB) and relational projections (SQL aggregation over `mvw_gbim_landowner_spatial`) are both understood as projections into relevant subspaces — they differ in their geometric mechanism, not in their epistemic role.*
+Vector-based projections (ChromaDB) and relational projections (SQL aggregation over `mvw_gbim_landowner_spatial`) are both projections into relevant subspaces — they differ in geometric mechanism, not epistemic role.*

-This framework is not merely metaphorical.
-It motivates concrete architectural decisions:

-- The nine axes are the dimensions along which beliefs are structured because those are the dimensions along which meaningful distinctions arise for routing, filtering, and reasoning in a place-based justice system.
-- ChromaDB stores embeddings of the nine-axis text representations because the vector space of those embeddings approximates the geometry of semantic similarity in the relevant Hilbert subspace.
-- The `gbim_query_router` bypasses ChromaDB for landowner queries because ownership aggregation questions have exact, deterministic answers in the relational GBIM corpus — approximate vector search would introduce unnecessary error into a question that is fully answerable by SQL.
-- The worldview structure (`eq1`) is the mechanism for maintaining multiple, potentially inconsistent belief states simultaneously — different "cuts" through the Hilbert space that correspond to different institutional perspectives, data vintages, or normative frameworks.

 ---

 ## 2.4 Worldview Structure and the `eq1` Worldview

-The GBIM worldview structure allows the corpus to maintain multiple, simultaneously queryable perspectives on the same entities and places.
-Each belief is tagged with a `worldview_id` that identifies the interpretive frame within which it is valid.

-The production worldview as of March 2026 is **`eq1`** — the primary equity-oriented worldview that grounds Ms. Jarvis's reasoning in Appalachian community perspectives, WV state data, and federal program structures as they operate in West Virginia.
-All **5,416,521** production beliefs in `gbimbeliefnormalized` — including all **20,593 landowner beliefs** (proposition codes `LANDOWNER_CORPORATE` and `LANDOWNER_GOVERNMENT`, verified March 20, 2026) — are tagged `worldview_id = 'eq1'`.
+The production worldview is **`eq1`** — the primary equity-oriented worldview grounding Ms. Jarvis's reasoning in Appalachian community perspectives, WV state data, and federal program structures.
+All **5,416,521** production beliefs in `gbim_worldview_entity` (gisdb) are tagged `worldview_id = 'eq1'`.

 ```
 ┌─────────────────────────────────────────────────────────────┐